Strykar/openwrt_packages/README.md

 1. [duo_unix](https://github.com/Strykar/openwrt_packages/tree/master/duo_unix) - Duo Unix is a stand alone executable that can be used to protect programs such as OpenSSH or Sudo. `login_duo` is	built to use with `openssh-server` without PAM support.
 Configure `sshd_config` with `ForceCommand=/usr/sbin/login_duo`.
 This will [not work with Mosh](https://github.com/mobile-shell/mosh/issues/506).</br>
 Duo offers free 2FA for up to 10 users, if you have already setup Duo users and 2FA phones/YubiKeys. this will just work.
 See - https://duo.com/docs/loginduo

-2. [duo_unix-pam](https://github.com/Strykar/openwrt_packages/tree/master/duo_unix-pam) - Duo Unix with Pluggable Authentication Modules (PAM) support provides a secure and customizable method for protecting Unix and Linux logins. `pam_duo.so` is for use with `openssh-server-pam`.
-See - https://duo.com/docs/duounix
+2. [duo_unix-pam](https://github.com/Strykar/openwrt_packages/tree/master/duo_unix-pam) - Duo Unix with Pluggable Authentication Modules (PAM) support provides a secure and customizable method for protecting Unix and Linux logins. `pam_duo.so` is for use with `openssh-server-pam`.</br> See - https://duo.com/docs/duounix

 Example `/etc/pam.d/sshd` config:
 ```